-You need a sponsor licence to employ most types of workers from outside the UK, including Skilled Visa workers.
+Your organisation will need to have a valid sponsor licence to sponsor most types of skilled overseas nationals to work for you in the UK, including Skilled Visa workers.

 To secure a UK visa sponsorship licence, you will need to make an application to the Home Office and pay the relevant fees.